Teamwork/reload/README.md

 Caveat: the old process will continue running happily if `go install` has a compile error, so if you missed any compile errors due to switching the window too soon you may get confused.

-You can also use `reload.Exec()` to manually restart your process, instead of automatically restarting when a file changes.